skatkov/awesome-stimulusjs/README.md

 - [Trimmings](https://github.com/postlight/trimmings) - Set of patterns that allow you to add DOM manipulation by adding data-trimmings-* attributes.
 - [Turbolinks](https://github.com/turbolinks/turbolinks) - Turbolinks makes navigating your web application faster and pairs perfectly with StimulusJS.
 - [jquery-events-to-dom-events](https://github.com/leastbad/jquery-events-to-dom-events) - Pick up legacy jQuery "events" using DOM event listeners.

+## Community
+- [Stimulus forums](https://discourse.stimulusjs.org/) - Official community forums, still biggest wealth of information is scattered across those, but activity is slow.
+- [Stimulus Reflex discord](https://discord.gg/XveN625) - Focused on Stimulus Reflex, but still a lot of discussion about stimulus and a lot of knowledgable people on matter.
+Very active - questions get answered in minutes.